Computer vision has rapidly become one of the most transformative

 Here are a few preliminary resources:

-Computer vision has already become indispensable in ensuring quality control in industrial processes.
+Computer vision in manufacturing has already become indispensable in ensuring quality control throughout the industrial processes.
 Instance segmentation, for instance, is used in conjunction with high-resolution sensor data, to check if a manufactured part has the desired spatial dimensions, within an allowed tolerance.

 One area of quality control where computer vision features prominently is defect detection.
 Manufacturers want to identify defective parts and products as early in their journey as possible.
 In some applications, where the possible varieties of defects are known, object detection and classification are used to identify problems.